School of Earth, Energy and Environmental Sciences

 Physical Science Research Scientist

-Current Research and Scholarly InterestsI study fluid and solid mechanics in porous materials at the intersection of energy, water, and the environment.
-The scientific focus of my research is to understand and develop capabilities to predict and control multiphase flow and transport processes in porous media at the micron/nano scale and to translate such fundamental knowledge to large-scale mathematical descriptions useful for analyzing engineering problems.
+Current Research and Scholarly InterestsI study fluid and solid mechanics in porous media at the intersection of energy, water, and the environment.
+The scientific focus of my research is to understand and develop capabilities to predict and control multiphase flow and mechanical deformation in porous media at the microscale and to translate such knowledge into macroscopic descriptions useful for solving engineering problems.

 Mr Joel Forrest Moxley